 We can look at the route table to see the prevalence of each of these types of advertised prefixes.
 Figure 21 shows the relative proportion of the prevalence of each of these four types of route advertisement: a ‘Root’ prefix which has no covering aggregate, a ‘Hole’ prefix where the origin AS of the more specific prefix differs from the origin AS of the covering aggregate, a ‘Path’ prefix where the more specific prefix shares the same origin AS, but has a different AS path, and a ‘More-Specific’ prefix where the AS path of the more specific and the covering aggregate are the same.

-Over the past 7 years, the proportion of root prefixes has declined, as have hole prefixes, while the number of different path more-specific prefixes has risen.
+Over the past eight years, the proportion of root prefixes has declined slightly, as have hole prefixes, while the number of different-path more-specific prefixes has risen.

 None of the BGP churn metrics indicates that we are seeing such an explosive level of growth in the routing system that it will fundamentally alter the viability of carrying a full BGP routing table anytime soon.

 The BGP update activity is growing in both the IPv4 and IPv6 domains, but the growth levels are well below the growth in the number of routed prefixes.
-The ‘clustered’ nature of the Internet, where the diameter of the growing network is kept constant while the density of the network increases, as implied by the dynamic behaviour of BGP, as measured by the average time to reach convergence, has remained very stable in IPv4 and bounded by an upper limit in IPv6.
+The ‘clustered’ nature of the Internet, where the diameter of the growing network is kept constant while the density of the network increases — as implied that the dynamic behaviour of BGP, as measured by the average time to reach convergence — has remained very stable in IPv4 and bounded by an upper limit in IPv6.

 The incidence of BGP updates appears to be largely unrelated to changes in the underlying model of reachability, and more related to the adjustment of BGP to match traffic engineering policy objectives.
 The growth rates of updates are not a source of any great concern at this point in time.